isabella232/advertising-cloud.en/help/user-guide/measurement/campaign-reporting/email-reports.md

 ![Report Options](assets/report-options1.png)

-**Attribution Rule Settings**
+#### Attribution Rule Settings

 You can choose one or more attribution rules.
-Based on the rule chosen,the values for your Conversion Metrics and Custom Goals will change.
-For example,under First `event` attribution Ad A may get credit for a conversion.
-Under`Lastevent` attribution rule Ad B may get credit.
+Based on the rule chosen, the values for your Conversion Metrics and Custom Goals will change.
+For example, with first event attribution, Ad A may get credit for a conversion.
+With Last event attribution, Ad B may get credit.
 You can include multiple attribution rules for side-by-side comparison.
-You can learn more about how Attribution Rules are calculated [here](assets/attribution-advertising-cloud.pdf).
+For more information about attribution rules, see the [appendix on attribution rule caculations](assets/attribution-advertising-cloud.pdf).

-**Paths as Columns**
+##### Paths as Columns

 This allows you to see Conversion Metrics and Custom Goals broken out based on whether they were preceded by a click or an impression.
 Or you can just see the total without any breakout.